otizgit/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is an advanced game of Rock, Paper, Scissors that also involves Lizard and Spock Read the game's rules before you begin and defeat the house if you can.
+This is an advanced game of Rock, Paper, Scissors that also involves Lizard and Spock.

+Read the game's rules before you begin and defeat the house if you can.

 https://otizgit.github.io/Rock-Paper-Scissors/